joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 Since the birth of react hooks, function component has been the main way to write React components.
 My main idea is to create an as simple as possible extension syntax for the existing function components that conforms to the idea of **separation of concerns**, and without creating any new tool chains(e.g. IDE syntax highlight plugin).

+So I named it:

-So it named: `Separate Function Components`(package named `jsx-sfc`), abbreviated as SFC also ✌️.
+`Separate Function Components` (npm package named `jsx-sfc`, abbreviated as SFC also 😅)

 It's implementation makes full use of **TypeScript generic inference**, and support the use of all React existing tool chains(e.g. CSS-in-JS/Eslint/HMR).

 > Why not named react-sfc?
-In fact, the npm package name of react-sfc has been occupied([react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx))😅.
+In fact, the npm package name of react-sfc has been occupied([react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx)).

 A simple demo, when we write a function component module like this: